abaer123/Racing-Repository/Courses/Workshops/AI/1_Modern_Development_With_GitLab_AI.md

 * [ ] Step 6: AI in the Merge Request
   * Now that we are back in our MR we should see that our code changes have kicked off another run of our pipeline.
 We have made a number of changes, so lets use the AI **View summary notes** button to add a detailed comment around all of the changes we have made.
   * To do this, locate the three dots button next to _Code_ in the top right of the merge request view.
 Click it, then on the resulting dropdown click the **View summary notes** option.
-  * You will may need to wait for the pipeline that was kicked off to complete, but once it has there will be a quick write up of all the changes you made in the context of the merge request.
+  * You may need to wait for the pipeline that was kicked off to complete, but once it has there will be a quick write up of all the changes you made in the context of the merge request.
 This functionality also exists in the content of an issue.
 You can find steps to test that out within the _optional_ issue of this project.
   * Now that we have added code and seen the security results we also want to add some testing to make sure it stays secure.
   * If we navigate to the changes tab at the top of the MR view we want to locate the changes we made in our db.rb file.
   * Next click the three dots at the top right corner of the view for that file.
   * Then click **Suggest test cases**, at which point a pop up on the right hand side will appear to give you a number of suggestions of test cases you could add to your project for unit testing.

 * [ ] Step 7: Pipeline Root Cause Analysis
-  * Lastly we will show off a feature can assist you when writting your own pipelines, root cause analysis.
+  * Lastly we will show off a feature that can assist you when writing your own pipelines, root cause analysis.
 This tool makes troubleshooting a failed pipeline a piece of cake.
   * Use the left hand navigation menu to click through **Build \> Pipeline Editor** and change the pipeline config to be the code below:

   ```yaml